esot321c/scaffold/README.md

 - Session management with JWT and refresh tokens
 - CSRF protection for all endpoints
 - Device management with trust status and removal capabilities
+- Path-based rate limiting for all endpoints with different rules for auth, admin, and API routes
+- Protection against authentication context switching attacks
+- Strict validation of authentication methods with security event logging
 - Privacy Policy and Terms of Service templates

 ### Administration & Monitoring